Polycademy/WebserverConfiguration/README.md

 WebserverConfiguration
 ======================

 Web server configuration for Apache, NGINX, Mongrel 2 and uWSGI, with automated tests.
-WIP.s
+WIP.

+The project showcases various forms of optimised web server configuration.
+Useful for learning, testing, experimenting or adapting into your own current web server configuration.

+More web servers will be added in the future.

+Hopefully this can highlight the differences in web servers, and what they are good for.

 TODO:
 ----